JohnnyBackus/data-structures-and-algorithms/python/docs/tree_max/README.md

 # Tree-Max

-Implementing a new Tree and Binary Search Tree
+Find the Maximum Value in a Binary Tree

 ## Features

-- Node
-  - Create a Node class that has properties for the value stored in the node, the left child node, and the right child node.

-- Binary Tree
-  - Create a Binary Tree class
-    - Define a method for each of the depth first traversals:
-      - pre order
-      - in order
-      - post order
-  - Each depth first traversal method should return an array of values, ordered appropriately.

-- Binary Search Tree
-  - Create a Binary Search Tree class
+Write the following method for the Binary Tree class

-    - This class should be a sub-class (or your languages equivalent) of the Binary Tree Class, with the following additional methods:
-    - Add
+- find maximum value
-      - Arguments: value
+  - Arguments: none
-      - Return: nothing
+  - Returns: number
-      - Adds a new node with that value in the correct location in the binary search tree.
+  - Finds the maximum value stored in the tree.
+You can assume that the values stored in the Binary Tree will be numeric.
-    - Contains
-      - Argument: value
-      - Returns: boolean indicating whether or not the value is in the tree at least once.

 ## Whiteboard Process

-- not applicable for this code challenge
+- not completed

 ## Approach & Efficiency

 **What approach did you take?
 Why?**

->*not applicable*
+>*Use recursion of a traverse method in a way similar to how it was used for the pre-order, post-order, and in-order methods*

+- I need to store max value
+  - this could be stored as a global variable, but then would be out of scope if used in the traverse method
+  - better to store inside traverse method
+  - can pass max_value as parameter of traverse method

 **What is the Big O space/time for this approach?**

->*The "contains" method in the BinarySearchTree class will be Big O(n)*
+>*This method will be Big O(n)*

 ## Resources